ServiceMax-Engineering/stylelint-config-standard/README.md

 Use it as is or as a foundation for your own config.

 To see the rules that this config uses, please read the [config itself](./index.js).
+You also need to read [svmx config file](./svmx.js), and [svmx-sass config file](https://github.com/ServiceMax-Engineering/stylelint-config-sass-guidelines/blob/master/svmx.js) when working with sass.

 ## Example